 These photos are all hand held, G1X Mark II Selfies taken in front of a mirror with subdued natural lighting being supplied by a bathroom window.
 Doubling the ISO setting in each sample photo corresponded to an increased f-stop and could easily affect sharpness.

 I kept the shutter speed consistent to minimize any effects from motion blur, although a more legitimate result would result if I had used a tripod.

 Although a decrease in sharpness and acuity is always a factor that comes forth with high ISO settings, I was more interested in exploring the amount of digital noise produced under these conditions.

 The most surprising result was the difference in color and saturation when I maxed out the sensitivity on the sensor and changed the ISO setting from 6400 to 12800.

 The image shot at ISO 12800 had shifted a bit to the blue side and was less saturated.

 I did open the image in PhotoShop to see if I could match it to the others.
 A few adjustments with Color Balance and Hue/Saturation gave me a good match to the photographs shot at ISO 3200 and 6400.

 This shift isn't necessarily a bad thing, but definitely worth noting if you were in a situation that dictated such a change in ISO during a shoot and the had the desire to match photographs.

-I enjoyed using my Canon G11 for several years because of it's compact size, its ability to shoot RAW and the inclusion of a hot shoe for using external flash. the G11's biggest shortcoming was its noise levles in photos at anything but the lower ISO settings.
+I enjoyed using my Canon G11 for several years because of its compact size, its ability to shoot RAW and the inclusion of a hot shoe for using external flash.
+The G11's biggest shortcoming was its noise levels in photos at anything but the very lower ISO settings.